Isaiah 3 & 4

 God’s Hand in History

 This psalm recounts much of the history of the nation of Israel, clearly showing God to be the author of it all.
-He doesn’t just know everything which will happen; He is the Guiding Hand behind all of history.
+He doesn’t just know everything that will happen; He is the Guiding Hand behind all of history.
 That includes world events, national events and the events of our individual lives.

 Verse 27, “Prepare your outside work, make it fit for yourself in the field; and afterward build your house.”